wanghaisheng/responsive-landing-page-starter/content/blog/en/wcag-how-to-implement-web-accessibility-1.md

 You can use automated tools, such as tests, linters, browser addons, and IDE plugins to help find accessibility problems.

-At Vonage, we [maintain a library](https://github.com/Vonage/vivid) (Vivid) so our engineers can enjoy the benefits of UI-based components built from the ground up to meet WCAG's success criteria.
+At Vonage, we [maintain a library](https://github.com/Vonage/vivid) (Vivid), so our engineers can enjoy the benefits of UI-based components built from the ground up to meet WCAG's success criteria.

 Vonage's Vivid web UI library helps you integrate the library across Vonage products and makes it easy to handle violations in a single codebase.